matthewshawnkehoe/HOPS-AWE-Grating-Scattering/README.md

 ![alt text](https://axion004.files.wordpress.com/2022/10/refl_map_vacuum_metals.png)

 More examples (with instructions on how to run the code) can be found in the plots directory.

+## Future Development

+1. Alongside the Matlab implementation, a Julia implementation is currently under development.
+The ongoing work resides in the `src_julia` directory, where the file `refl_map.jl` offers functionality comparable to its Matlab counterpart.
+2. At present, the implementation accommodates two layers.
+Work is underway to extend support to three or more layers, with ongoing development taking place in the `src_three_layers` directory.

 ## References